Left-exact Localizations of $\infty$-Topoi III: The Acyclic Product: Introduction

 \paragraph{Separation} The congruence of the logos morphism $\widehat\phi:\cE\to \cE^\wedge_\cK$ is $\bigcap_n\cK^n$.
 The quotient $\cE\quotient \bigcap_n\cK^n$ is called the {\it separation of $\cE$} for the $\cK$\=/adic filtration.
 We will see that the monogenic parts of the powers $\cK^n$ are all equal to $\cK\mono$ (\cref{prop:idem-mono-cong}).
 And since the poset morphism $(-)\mono$ is a right adjoint, we have also $(\bigcap_n\cK^n)\mono = \cK\mono$.
 This proves that the quotient triple factorization of $\widehat\phi$ is

 This provides the top part of the tower.
 The geometric dual of $\cE\quotient \bigcap_n\cK^n$ will be denoted $\tZ^\flat$ and called the {\it flat neighborhood} of $\tZ$.

 \paragraph{Hyper-reduction} A famous feature of higher topoi is the failure of Whitehead theorem: there exist logoi with non-trivial \oo connected maps.
-We denote the class of \oo connected maps in a logos $\cE$ by $\Conn\infty(\cE)$.
-It is a congruence, whose associated quotient $\cE\quotient\Conn\infty(\cE)$ is usually called {\it hypercompletion} of $\cE$.
+We denote the class of \oo connected maps in a logos $\cE$ by $\Conn\infty$.
+It is a congruence, whose associated quotient $\cE\quotient\Conn\infty$ is usually called {\it hypercompletion} of $\cE$.
 More generally, for any congruence $\cK$, the inverse image of $\cK':=\phi^{-1}(\Conn\infty)$ by the quotient morphism $\phi:\cE\to \cE\quotient\cK$ defines a congruence $\cK'\supseteq \cK$, whose quotient $\cE\quotient\cK'$ is the hypercompletion of $\cE\quotient\cK$.
 However, this quotient $\cE\quotient\cK'$ does not sit at all at the completion stage of the tower associated to $\cK$.
-Quite on the contrary it sits below the $0$-th level: $\cE\to\lim_n \cE\quotient\cK^n\to\hdots\to\cE\quotient\cK \to\cE\quotient\cK'$.
+Quite on the contrary it sits below the $0$\=/th level: $\cE\to\lim_n \cE\quotient\cK^n\to\hdots\to\cE\quotient\cK \to\cE\quotient\cK'$.

-In the analogy with rings, we found it illuminating to compare the congruence $\Conn\infty(\cE)$ to the Jacobson radical of a ring.
+In the analogy with rings, we found it illuminating to compare the congruence $\Conn\infty$ to the Jacobson radical.
 This is suggested by the following fact: a sheaf on a topological space is \oo connected if and only if all its stalks are contractible spaces.
 In other words, if sheaves are thought of as functions with values in spaces, \oo connected sheaves are functions ``vanishing'' at every point.
 The Jacobson radical captures a similar idea in algebraic geometry.
-Another argument for this analogy is that we will develop a theory of nilpotent maps in a logos, and the resulting nilradical will sit within $\Conn\infty(\cE)$ (see Paragraph~\ref{intro-sec:nilradical} of the introduction).
+In the same line of ideas, the notion of epic quotient (\ie cotopological localization) compares well to quotient by ideal within the Jacobson radical (see \cref{rem:triple-facto}).
+Yet another argument is that we will develop a theory of nilpotent maps in a logos, and the resulting nilradical will sit within $\Conn\infty$ (see \ref{intro-sec:nilradical} of this introduction).

 This analogy suggests to look at the hypercompletion $\cE\quotient \Conn\infty$ as a reduction, and we shall rather call it the {\it hyper-reduction}.
 For a congruence $\cK$, we shall call the congruence $\cK'$ defined above the {\it hyper-radical} of $\cK$ and denote it $\hrad \cK$.
 The quotient $\cE\quotient\hrad\cK$ is the hyper-reduction of $\cE\quotient\cK$.
 The congruence $\Conn\infty=\hrad\Iso$ will be called the {\it hyper-radical} of $\cE$.
 Geometrically, if $\tZ\subseteq \tX$ is the subtopos corresponding to $\cK$, we shall denote $\tZ\hred\subseteq \tZ$ the subtopos corresponding to $\hrad\cK$ and call it the {\it hyper-reduction} of $\tZ$.